HackerBaloo/SublimeHexConverter/README.md

 Usage
 -----
-All you need to do select (or have the cursor right after, convinient if you just wrote the number you want to convert) a number press F6 and Hex Converter will do a normal hex conversion, the other commands are not yet bound to any keys to avoid conflicts, but available in as comments in keymaps and of course in command palette.
+All you need to do select (or have the cursor right after, convinient if you just wrote the number you want to convert) a number press alt+shift+h and Hex Converter will do a normal hex conversion, the other commands are not yet bound to any keys to avoid conflicts, but available in as comments in keymaps and of course in command palette.